midzelis/zfsbootmenu/contrib/recipes/README.md

+This is supposed to be a way to easily combine fragments "recipes" into an image

+# Very out of date - ignore this!

 # Tailscale Enabled Unlocker for Native ZFS root encryption

 * Secure remote unlocking - Never stores keys anywhere!
 Handles Evil Maid Scenarios